 Race Fetish: Ty Lee and other Fire Nation women have ones for Water Tribe men.

-The Rant: The author's notes offers insight to the writing process, why characters act within fic, why certain cultural influences pop up and show the questions that the author had for canon
+The Rant: The author's notes offers insight to the writing process, why characters act within fic, why certain cultural influences pop up and show the author's various questions regarding canon.

 Red Baron: The Fire Nation's nickname for Hakoda is "the Blue Wolf".